deeplearninc/relaax_sample_apps/pong/README.md

 [Pong](https://gym.openai.com/envs/Pong-v0/) is an OpenAI Gym environment.
 This is classic Atari 2660 game.
 The observation is RGB image of screen.
 The action is discrete from [0, 5] range.

 ## <a name="da3c"></a>DA3C
 We run DA3C with LSTM to resolve Pong.
-To run it navigate to this directory and start `relaax run -c da3c.yaml -n 8`.
-It takes several hours to converge.
-Wait for 2M steps.
+Navigate to this directory and start `relaax run -c da3c.yaml -n 8`.
+It takes about five hours to converge.
+Wait for 3.5M steps.
 Use `tensorboard --logdir logs/metrics` to follow progress.
 Episode reward will be about 20.

 ![img](../resources/pong_da3c.png)